-Borras has more than 30 years of management experience, including over 20 years in federal and city government, and 10 years in the private sector.
+Mr. Borras has more than 30 years of management experience, including over 20 years in federal government and city government, and 10 years in the private sector.
 Prior to his appointment

-Prior to joining URS, Borras served as the Regional Administrator for the Mid-Atlantic Region of the U.S. General Services Administration where he managed an organization with more than 1,300 employees, providing federal customer agencies with real estate, supply and procurement, vehicle acquisition, and information technology services.
-Borras also served as Deputy Assistant Secretary for Administration at the U.S. Department of Commerce where he was responsible for overseeing the Department's financial, personnel, information technology, budget, administrative services, acquisition, and grants functions.
+Prior to joining URS, Mr. Borras served as the Regional Administrator for the Mid-Atlantic Region of the U.S. General Services Administration where he managed an organization with more than 1,300 employees, providing federal customer agencies with real estate, supply and procurement, vehicle acquisition, and information technology services.
+Mr. Borras also served as Deputy Assistant Secretary for Administration in the U.S. Department of Commerce where he was responsible for overseeing the Department's financial, personnel, information technology, budget, administrative services, acquisition, and grants functions.

-Borras began his public sector career as Administrative Officer for the Office of the County
+Mr. Borras began his public sector career as Administrative Officer for the Office of the County